Easy maintenance – Easily access equipment and dramatically cut down on maintenance downtime.

-No, not at all.
 With our bespoke systems, the winch can be located remotely to the main lowering point.
-We then use a series or pulleys to direct the hoist rope (used to suspend the light fitting) from the hoist location back to the main lowering point directly above the light fitting.
+We then use a series of pulleys to direct the hoist rope from the hoist location back to the main lowering point.

 Worm drive gearboxes – We use self-sustaining worm drive gearboxes on all our electric bespoke systems.
-This prevents the gearbox running back if the motor were to fail.
+This prevents the gearbox from running back if the motor were to fail.

 Slack rope switches – All bespoke single rope hoists have ‘slack rope limit switches’ fitted as standard.
-These constantly monitor the tension of the hoist rope and deactivate the hoist should they slacken off to prevent the hoist paying out rope.
+These constantly monitor the tension of the hoist rope and deactivate the hoist should they slacken off to prevent the hoist from paying out rope.
 This ensures the hoist maintains even rope lays on the hoist drum.